ProjectAthenia/angular/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.11.0

+Another little update.
+This one adds a new field to the membership plan that controls visibility, and a new service that providers common helper functions for strings.

+* src/app/models/subscription/membership-plan.ts - New field added to model
+* src/app/pages/subscription/subscription.page.html - Some new display functions
+* src/app/pages/subscription/subscription.page.ts - Integrated new field and view functions
+* src/app/services/string-helpers/ - New Path

 ## 0.10.0

 Big update!
 This update completely reworks